michael-bellido/Michael-bellido/README.md

 Exploring — AI agents, data, and technology consulting.

-Seeking — AI, automation, implementation, and consulting roles.
+Seeking — IT and software roles in Poland, from automation and AI-driven systems to broader engineering and technical positions.